-Abraham, whose birth name was Abram, was renamed by God (Genesis 17:1-5).
+Abraham, who begins the above family tree, was originally named Abram (Genesis 17:1-5).
 He left his home in Ur of the Chaldees to live in Haran, but soon moved from there to live in the land of Canaan.
 He is considered the 'father' of those faithful (Romans 4:16).

 Sarah, whose original name was Sarai, was the wife of Abraham.
-After God healed her she gave birth, at the age of 90, to Isaac.
+After God healed her so that she could have a family, she gave birth at 90 to Isaac.
 Sarah is the only woman in the Bible where her age at death, one-hundred and twenty-seven (127), is recorded.

 Hagar was an Egyptian woman who was the handmaid of Sarah.
 Because she could not have children Sarah gave her to Abraham.
 Soon after this occurred Hagar gave birth to Ishmael.

 Keturah, the second wife of Abraham, likely married him after the death of Sarah.
 Keturah bore him six boys.

 Isaac, Sarah's only child, was miraculously born after God healed Sarah of being unable to produce children.
 Isaac's wife Rebekah bore him two sons.
 He lived longer, at 180 years, than either his father (175 years) or his son Jacob (147 years).

 Rebekah, wife of Isaac, was healed of being barren after the couple prayed to God for a miracle.
 She gave birth to twin boys Esau and Jacob.

 Esau, also called Edom, received his name from the fact that he was born red and hairy (Genesis 25:25).
 He sold his birthright, and the blessings that came with it, to Jacob for a bowl of lentil soup.
 He is the founder of the Edomites that lived in the land of Canaan.